eldevmo/portfolio/_posts/2021-05-02-ShopifyDataScienceInternChallenge.md

 **c.
 What is its value?**

 **Added RPV column in the dataframe.
 Finally, there is no distinct data.
 The RPV values are found for each shop id.**<br>
-**I chose to show RPV for each shop id since having this for each shop id is more accurate and able to check any outliers.**
+**I chose to show RPV for each shop id since having this for each shop id is more accurate and able to check for any outliers.**

        Revenue_Per_Visitor = df4['revenue']/df4['uniqueCustomerCount']
        pd.set_option("max_rows", None)